SudatiSimone/MsApplication/README.md

-# Microservice application with spring boot
+# Microservice application with Spring boot

 ## Create more instances of UserService microservice
 Jump into the microservice repo